The Absence of Periodicity in Repeating FRB: Introduction

 Despite the expectation of rotational periodicity in the activity of repeating FRB, no such periodicity has been found.
 Long period modulation of the activity of two FRB has been observed (16.35 d of FRB 180916 \citep{CHIME20} and 160 d of FRB 121102 \citep{R20}), but these periods are too long to be plausibly identified as neutron star rotational periods.
-Many repetitions of repeating FRB have recently been reported, including 1652 bursts of FRB 121102 \citep{L21a} and 1863 bursts of FRB 20201124A \citep{X21}, in both cases without a spike in the periodogram or other evidence of periodicity.
+Many repetitions of repeating FRB have recently been reported, including 1652 bursts of FRB 121102 \citep{L21a} and 1863 bursts of FRB 20201124A \citep{X21}, in both cases without a spike in periodograms {extending over the approximately two months of observation} or other evidence of periodicity.
 Are these results consistent with an underlying periodicity, as required in a magnetic neutron star model because neutron stars rotate, or do they point to entirely different models?

+{Orbital motion and spindown may interfere with a search for periodic behavior in a rotating neutron star model by introducing large phase offsets.
+Popular neutron star models of FRB assume them to resemble Soft Gamma Repeaters (SGR; ``magnetars''), none of which are binary.
+For this reason and because of the difficulty of searching the large phase space of possible binary orbits and time-dependence of the resulting phase shifts, this paper assumes a single object.}

-This paper reports the periodogram of a simple model in which an underlying clock is stable, but bursts are randomly distributed in phase about its period.
-It is shown that the periodogram reveals the presence of the clock even when the random phase deviations, distributed by a cosine probability function, may equal or slightly exceed $\pm$ a half cycle.
-The absence of peaks in the periodograms reported by \citet{L21a,X21} is evidence that there is no such clock in these repeating FRB, and supports arguments \citep{K20} against magnetic neutron star models.
+{I first describe an unsuccessful search for exact periodicity in a small sample of bursts so closely spaced in time that period changes are unlikely to be significant.
+Next, I consider the effects of frequency drifts, such as would be produced by neutron star spin-down (or spin-up).
+These effects are mitigated by analyzing each comparatively brief observing session independently; no periodicity is found.
+Then I calculate} the periodogram of a simple model in which an underlying clock is stable, but bursts are randomly distributed in phase about its period.
+The periodogram reveals the presence of the clock even when the random phase deviations, distributed by a cosine probability function, may equal or slightly exceed $\pm$ a half cycle.
+The absence of {significant peaks} in the periodograms {calculated here using the data of \citet{L21a} (unfortunately, \citet{X21} have not yet published or made available their data)} is evidence that there is no such clock in FRB 121102, and supports arguments \citep{K20} against magnetic neutron star models.
 Alternative models of repeating and non-repeating FRB are considered in Sec.~\ref{alternatives}.